fogus/spiel/_posts/2014-12-30-12-icehouse-games.markdown

 At one point this year I decided to challenge myself to create 10 Icehouse game designs this year.
 The precise reasoning for my self-imposed challenge is lost to the dustbin of history (or perhaps at the bottom of a wine glass).
 That said, the challenge was set and amazingly I managed to meet it.
 The following games were designed by me in 2014 (sorted in order of my favorite):

- 1. [Logistics][l1] -- *I actually think that this is a legitimately good game and as a fan of abstracts easily my favorite of the group.
+ 1. [Logistics][l1] -- *I actually think that this is a legitimately good game[^c] and as a fan of abstracts easily my favorite of the group.
 I still need to work on the capture powers however.*

  2. [Cydonia][l2] -- *I also think that this is a good game too,